-Dzongkha, is the national language of Bhutan and which also means the language of the fortification,.
-Dzongkha, Bhutanese language generally spoken in the western area turned into the state language in 1971.
+Dzongkha is the national language of Bhutan and which also means the language of the fortification, Dzongkha, the Bhutanese language is generally spoken in the western area turned into the state language in 1971.
 Bhutan is a multilingual society.
 There are 19 unique dialects and lingos spoken all through the nation.
 Other than Dzongkha there are three other predominant dialects – Tshanglakha otherwise called Sharchokpa, spoken in eastern Bhutan, Lhotshamkha otherwise called Nepali, spoken in the southern locale and Bumthangkha, spoken in focal Bhutan.
 English is generally spoken as it is the mode of guidance in schools.
-Hindi, the Indian language is additionally broadly spoken and comprehended by most Bhutanese on account of the Bollywood (Indian film) impact.
-Dzongkha is mainly spoken on the northern, central and eastern part of Bhutan.
-Different languages in the Bhutan belong to various ethnic groups.
-Some of the ethnic groups are Ngalop, lepchas, Oraon and many more.
-Some of these ethnic groups also speak Dzongkha language.
+Hindi, the Indian language is additionally broadly spoken and comprehended by most Bhutanese on account of Bollywood (Indian film) impact.
+Dzongkha is mainly spoken in the northern, central, and eastern parts of Bhutan.
+Different languages in Bhutan belong to various ethnic groups.
+Some of the ethnic groups are Ngalop, Lepchas, Oraon, and many more.
+Some of these ethnic groups also speak the Dzongkha language.